Tom Brady Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 Matchup vs. Los Angeles

-- Brady averages 294.8 passing yards per game in four matchups against the Rams, 1.3 more yards than his over/under in Sunday's game.
+- In four matchups against the Rams, Brady averaged 294.8 passing yards per game, 4.3 yards higher than his over/under for Sunday.

-- Brady threw multiple touchdown passes one time over those games against the Rams, and threw for a touchdown against them three times.
+- Brady threw a touchdown pass three times over those games against the Rams, and threw multiple TD passes against them one time.

 - Note: Brady's stats vs. Rams date back to 2016.

-- The Rams are giving up 263.3 passing yards per game this season, the NFL's 24th-ranked pass defense.
+- The Rams are allowing 263.3 passing yards per game this season, the NFL's 24th-ranked pass defense.

+- The Rams have given up 17 touchdowns through the air (1.0 per game).
+They are second in the NFL in that category.

 Recent Performances